 How long is my ESA letter good for?

 Do you only write letters for dogs?

 No. We will write a letter certifying your need for an emotional support animal; we do not prescribe which animal that has to be.
 Note, however, that the laws permit airlines and landlords to refuse to accommodate “unusual” service animals, such as snakes, spiders, and others.
 Please consult a lawyer if you think your support animal may fall into this category.

 Can I get an ESA evaluation online?

-It is technically possible to get this done online, however, please note that in order for an ESA letter to be valid, it must be signed by a licensed mental health professional.
+Please note that in order for an ESA letter to be valid, it must be signed by a licensed mental health professional.
 These licenses operate by state, so you will need to be assessed by someone here in Maryland, or who has a Maryland license.
-You must also undergo a valid mental health assessment; text-based questionnaires such as offered by other online options are rarely sufficient to provide a valid diagnosis.
-In order to provide a reliable assessment, the Baltimore Therapy Center requires you to speak face-to-face with a clinician, but this can be done in person or via videoconference.

 What if I need more help/therapy?